 Remember the names of the people you met.
 Sometimes it’s not enough to remember a certain person by just rereading its name in your journal.
 Therefore, include some features that characterize the person best, e.g. remarkable details like ‘the guy with the long beard, funny hat, fancy hairstyle’… whatever reminds you of the person you met.

 11. Capture inspiring quotes of people you met

 Don’t rewrite funny dialogues or remarkable statements from conversations you had.

 Rather put them literally between quotation marks.
-You’ll feel reminded better of the person who said something meaningful or odd.
+You’ll feel reminded better of a person who said something meaningful and taught you a lesson.